What can I expect from couples therapy?

 What experience do you have working with couples?

 Our therapists regularly attend continuing education programming to stay up-to-date with the latest evidence-based practice methods for most effectively treating couples.
-Dr. Hanzlik has completed a 32-hour (4-day) externship in Emotionally Focused Couple Therapy facilitated by Dr. Sue Johnson, and Dr. Hanzlik, Dr. Gronbach, and Dr. Weaver are all trained in Level 1 Gottman Method Couples Therapy, and routinely attend AASECT-sponsored continuing education to address treatment strategies integrating couples and sexual therapy.
+Dr. Hanzlik has completed a 32-hour (4-day) externship in Emotionally Focused Couple Therapy facilitated by Dr. Sue Johnson, and Dr. Hanzlik, Dr. Gronbach, Dr. Weaver, Dr. Sutker, and Dr. Kahn are all trained in Level 1 Gottman Method Couples Therapy, and routinely attend AASECT-sponsored continuing education to address treatment strategies integrating couples and sexual therapy.

 What type of couples do you work with?